 Kindergarten Curriculum Overview

+Building on kindergartners’ appreciation for reading and listening to stories, children practice comprehension strategies such as retelling a story, asking questions, and making connections to their own lives and to other books they know.
 They learn about literary genres such as non-fiction, folktales, biography, and poetry.
-Studying the work of authors such as Eric Carle as well as Brian and Andrea Pinkney helps students begin to notice writing style and content variations.
-Language skills are taught in context and include concepts about print, letter recognition and phonemic awareness.
+Studying the work of authors, such as Eric Carle and Brian and Andrea Pinkney, helps students begin to notice writing style and content variations.
+Language skills are taught in context and include concepts about print, letter recognition, and phonemic awareness.

 The Spirit Class aims to foster a love for writing and an understanding of its purpose within genre studies.
 Through mini lessons and individual conferences, children learn the mechanics of letter and sounds, sight words, and punctuation.
 Children also learn how to give and receive feedback for growth as well as implement the idea of "each one teach one,” children as teacher leaders.